AkshaySyal/NimbusChat/README.md

 ---

-## **Key Features**
+## **Main Features**
-- Real-time messaging with Socket.IO.
+- Real-time chat implemented with Socket.IO.
-- Scalable architecture with Redis and Kafka.
+- Scalable backend leveraging Redis and Kafka.
-- Secure file uploads to AWS S3.
+- Safe and secure file uploads to AWS S3.
-- Firebase Authentication for user management.
+- User management and authentication through Firebase.

-This setup ensures a robust and scalable chat application with real-time capabilities.
+This architecture delivers a dependable and scalable chat solution with live communication support.